danny-avila/LibreChat/docs/features/plugins/chatgpt_plugins_openapi.md

 ## Adding a Plugin

+In a future update, you will be able to add plugins via url on the frontend; for now, you will have to add them to the project locally.

 Download the Plugin manifest file, or copy the raw JSON data into a new file, and drop it in the following project path:

 `api\app\clients\tools\.well-known`